Last updated: 3 days ago

 Spatial Audio relies on tricks, like the built-in accelerometer, to monitor a user's head motions so that its sound field stays fixed.

-When it launches, Spatial Audio will support audio encoded in 5.1, 7.1 and Dolby Atmos.
+Spatial Audio will supports audio encoded in 5.1, 7.1 and Dolby Atmos.

 AirPods Pro Rumors and News